bloemj/AUC_TM_2024/projects/README.md

 * **Updates**: these are brief summaries of what you have accomplished during the previous week, as well as any question you would like to ask.
 Groups should use a GitHub *issue* for every separate update, and add links to code or data where applicable.
 I will reply there. *You must submit updates, please do not have me chase you*: this is not optional and will influence your grade.
 * **Final submission**.
 You are expected to **submit a public URL to your repository**, containing the following: a short **report** (4-page maximum, excluding references), a **slide deck** for your presentation (I recommend 5-10 slides, not more), the **repository** or folder containing code, data and a `README` file with appropriate documentation to navigate the repository (all this with a link to your repository). **Please put the bulk of the code into a single notebook, with a clear structure and dependences.** *Note that the slide deck can be updated after the group presentation, but should be in the repo at submission time.*

+## Presentation

+For the grading of the presentations, I will pay attention to the following points:

+### Content

+* Presentation of the background to your project
+* Presentation of your key findings
+* Critical appraisal of your project and results
+* Presentation of the connection of your project to the course's topics

+### Delivery

+* Clarity
+* Pacing (and time limit)
+* Use of visual aids (slides etc.)
+* Ability to engage the audience
+* Ability to respond to questions (discussion)

 ## Set-up

 1. [Repository README template](README_template.md).